elk-audio/elk-docs/documents/devkit_further_topics.md

 - `rootfs2` : Second copy of root filesystem
 - `udata`   : User data partition

 The reason for having two distinct root filesystem partitions is due to the power-off safe update mechanism through .swu files.
 At boot, only one of the two redundant filesystem is mounted (in `/`).
-When a software update is run, it will put its contents on the root filesystem copy that is not currently mounted and it will change the bootloader configuration to boot from it if the update is run successfully.
+When a software update is run, it will put its contents on the root filesystem copy that is not currently mounted, and it will change the bootloader configuration to boot from it if the update is run successfully.

-For this reason, it is recommended that you put any file using for temporary development in the user data partition, which will remain untouched after running a software update.
 It is also worth noticing that while on development images all the partitions are mounted as read/write, in production images the root filesystems are usually mounted as read-only to minimise NAND wearing and possible corruptions when powering off the device.

-## Running Another Plugin Using Sushi

-Follow the instructions in [Build Plugins for Elk](building_plugins_for_elk.md) to cross-compile a plugin for your target boards.
-The development images include the toolchain as well, so it's possible to build the plugin locally on the board if you prefer.

-After you have the plugin binary, copy it to the board (preferably somewhere in /udata) and create a Sushi configuration file for it following one of our examples or looking at the provided JSON Schema for more advanced configuration.
+Developer images can mount all partitions as read-write, but on production images the root filesystem is mounted as read-only to prevent corruptions and prevent NAND wearing.

+### User Data Separation

+Files in the user data partition under `/udata`, remain untouched after running a software update, so keep any temporary files used for development there.

+Also use  `/udata` for the storage of settings & user patches.

+If your plugin or other process needs to store data e.g. in the user home directory, a quick workaround is to create symbolic links to the `/udata` partition from there.

 ## Monitoring Sushi Performance